crisbee/IntroToDataPowerOnDockerLab/README.md

 #### WE AREN'T DONE CLEANING YET!

 Remember that we have both docker IMAGES and CONTAINERS.
 Use the docker images -a command to see all the images you have locally.
-You output will look somethign like the below.
+You output will look something like the below.

 ````console
 [ibmuser@localhost mydp]$ docker images -a